yaof22/my-angular-app-webpacktest/README.md

 # MyAngularApp

-This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.2.4. and covert to build by webpack using webpack5.98.0.
+This project build by webpack using webpack5.98.0.

 ## npm install
 please run :